-Even when it was still supposed to have been the pilot episode for the series, Roddenberry and his cowriter, Harold Livingston, had been feuding.
+Even when it was still supposed to have been the pilot episode for the series, Gene Roddenberry and his cowriter, Harold Livingston, had been feuding.
 His replacement, Dennis Clark (Comes A Horseman) got along even worse with the Great Bird, and Livingston was back in three months.
 But despite Livingston having it in his new contract that Roddenberry couldn't do any more work on it than he already had, Roddenberry would do rewrites on the sly and then send them to the studio head.

 Paramount's original budget was $8 million.
-The original director and producer were let go once Roddenberry realized just how much the kind of special effects audiences would be expecting after Star Wars and Close Encounters would cost ... that much, and possibly more.
+The original director and producer were let go once Roddenberry realized just how much the kind of special effects audiences would be expecting after Star Wars and Close Encounters of the Third Kind would cost ... that much, and possibly more.
 Robert Wise was hired as director and the film's budget doubled.
 He put shooting on hold while he had the sets and (yes) the costumes redesigned.
 But the cast, already under contract for the now-abandoned sequel series, was still getting paid every week under regularly extended contracts, and finally Paramount said in late summer 1978 that principal photographry had to start.

 Wise didn't want to shoot for more than 12 hours a day, resulting in the production getting behind schedule after the first two days.